25 Common Body Language Examples in Action

 Body language isn’t an exact science and someone who’s feeling bored or engaged might not show all of the traits listed above.

-However, when speaking to someone, keep an eye on their stance, body movement and how much eye contact they give to gain a better understanding of how they perceive you.
+However, when speaking to someone, keep an eye on their nonverbal signals.
+Their stance, body movement, tone of voice and eye contact can help give you a better understanding of how they perceive you.

 How Effective is Communication Through Body Language?